 The mission of this initiative is:

 Note: Both spaces are available for residents to plant, maintain, and harvest.
-Bahamas Lotus through its partners will provide compost and good soil, seeds and seedlings, and encourage plant sharing.
+Through its partners, Bahamas Lotus will provide compost and good soil, seeds, and seedlings and encourage plant sharing.

 Some benefits of the edible garden initiative are: